9 Twitter Tips for Your Nonprofit in 2017

 Link shorteners like owl.ly and bit.ly can be appealing as they replace long urls and unclutter your tweets.
 They even allow you to customize the link to reflect the title of your page more.
 Using bit.ly/EV4AllToolkit does look better than using greenlining.org/publications/online-resources/2016/electric-vehicles-equity-toolkit/.

-The problem with these link shorteners is that they distort your Google Analytics data on visitors got referred to your site.
+The problem with these link shorteners is that they distort your Google Analytics data of visitors on your site.
 Google Analytics can track where a visitor came from: social media, your email blasts, or from another website.
 Without knowledge of UTM parameters to track acquisition correctly, link shorteners by default do not register proper sources, and instead categorize the clicks to “direct” which is basically “a source Google Analytics can’t specify.”
 This can hurt your digital performance because acquisition data really helps in executing and evaluating an effective digital strategy.
 Sure, link shortening platforms provide you their own acquisition data, but you will encounter problems comparing it with Google Analytics data.
 Streamlining all tracking in Google Analytics is the most accurate way to gather data.

 Keep in mind that links in tweets, shortened or not, count as 23 characters, so shortening links won’t help you get around Twitter’s character limits.
 If you still love link shorteners but want better Google Analytics data, shorten links that include UTM parameters.
 To learn about UTM parameters, click here.